vangundy/ModernRouter/README.md

 - The loader result is provided to the component and its descendants via `[CascadingParameter]`.
 - Supports DI and cancellation tokens for efficient, robust data fetching.

+## Error Boundaries

+ModernRouter includes a robust error boundary system that captures and displays exceptions from all parts of the routing pipeline without crashing your application.

+### Comprehensive Error Capture

+The error boundary system catches exceptions from all phases of routing:

+1. **Navigation Middleware**: When middleware returns `NavResult.Error()` or throws an exception
+2. **Data Loaders**: When a route's data loader throws during `LoadAsync()`
+3. **Component Rendering**: When a component throws during initialization or rendering

+### Benefits

+- **Circuit Preservation**: Errors are contained without tearing down the Blazor circuit
+- **Contextual Handling**: Different parts of your app can handle errors differently
+- **User Experience**: Provide helpful recovery options instead of blank screens
+- **Nested Recovery**: Child routes can recover independently from parent routes
+- **Consistency**: All error types are channeled through the same error templates

+### Example: Error Recovery

 ## Technical Requirements

 - .NET 9
 - C# 13.0
 - Blazor WebAssembly

+## Contributing

+Contributions are welcome!
+Please read the [CONTRIBUTING.md](CONTRIBUTING.md) file for guidelines.

 ## License